 Larry Goodman continues to build stake in Green Reit

-Beef magnate Larry Goodman has continued to build up his stake in commercial property company Green Reit.
+Beef magnate Larry Goodman: he has continued to build up a stake in commercial property company Green Reit.
 Photograph: Alan Betson

 Beef magnate Larry Goodman has continued to build up his stake in commercial property company Green Reit, spending €1.82 million last Friday on shares in the group which put itself up for sale in April.

 A stock exchange filing released on Monday shows Mr Goodman bought one million shares for €1.82 each on Friday through an investment company controlled by the businessman’s family, Vevan Unlimited.
-Vevan disclosed late last month it had breached the 1 per cent level that shareholders are obliged to disclose their hand under takeover rules.
+That is the highest price at which Vevan has purchased shares in Green Reit since it disclosed late last month that it had breached the 1 per cent level at which shareholders are obliged to disclose their hand under takeover rules.

-The Irish Times first reported in May that Californian real-estate company Kennedy Wilson and Irish Life were working on separate bids for Green Reit.
-Both submitted initial proposals before a deadline of June 12th and count among four parties to have made it through a second round.
+The Irish Times first reported in May that Californian property company Kennedy Wilson and Irish Life were working on separate bids for Green Reit.
+Both submitted initial proposals before a deadline of June 12th and are among four parties to have made it through a second round.

 Reports elsewhere have suggested that Canadian investment group Brookfield and German funds are among the interested parties.
 The deadline for second-round offers is July 25th.